-Map Viewer (GIS) mapping tool displays aerial photographs, planning information, service utilities, hazard features and contours.
+The Map Viewer (GIS) mapping tool displays aerial photographs, planning information, service utilities, hazard features and contours.
 You can use 'Address Search' to find a particular property.
 The tool can also be used on smartphones.

-Please note the Map Viewer Terms and Conditions
+Note the Map Viewer Terms and Conditions.